 Real estate agents usually screen home buyers and supervise them during home showings.
 They do this to make sure the seller’s time isn’t wasted and that no one walks out with their belongings.
 These responsibilities will be yours if you decide to go the FSBO route.

 Make sure you’re dealing with serious home buyers by requiring them to provide a mortgage pre-approval letter or at least a pre-qualification letter.
 Remember that neither letters will guarantee that the buyer’s lender will finance their loan, but it will indicate that they have the potential backing of a mortgage lender and make their offer stand out.

 You can deter visitors from stealing by checking their identification for their name and address before showing your home.
-This can be accomplished either by requiring them to send over a copy of their identification or simply reviewing their identification at your door prior to showing your home.
-Speaking of showing your home.
-Don’t forget prep your home for buyers with a thorough cleaning, great lighting, and comfortable ambience.
+This can be accomplished either by requiring them to send over a copy of their identification or reviewing their ID at your door before showing your home.
+Speaking of showing your home, don’t forget prep your home for buyers with a thorough cleaning, great lighting, and comfortable ambiance.

 Benefits of For Sale by Owner (FSBO)

 The primary reason home sellers consider doing it themselves is merely due to the money they can save by avoiding agent commissions.
 In traditional real estate transactions, 6 percent of the purchase price goes to the buyers' agent and sellers agent.
 If your home sells for $400,000 and each agent gets their 3 percent, that will cost you $24,000 in commissions.
 The prospect of pocketing 6% of the purchase can be very appealing.

 Be the captain of your ship.
 You can decide anything that ranges from whether to even bother with an open house to how you want to negotiate with home buyers.

 What if you want the best of both worlds?
 You can still FSBO your home and outsource some of those FSBO responsibilities to third parties.